Ero-gamer/Kotatsu-Next/README.md

 This project stands on the shoulders of giants.
 The Kotatsu team's dedication to creating a feature-rich, user-friendly manga reader has provided an incredible foundation for Kotatsu Next to build upon.

-**Thanks to everyone who contributed to Kotatsu — your work continues to benefit the manga/webtoon reading FOSS community!**

 For the original Kotatsu project, please visit: [github.com/KotatsuApp/Kotatsu](https://github.com/KotatsuApp/Kotatsu)

 </div>